USRSE/usrse.github.io/_posts/2022-11-18-sc-candidates.md

 If you have questions for the candidates, or questions about the election, please use the #election channel on Slack.
-You must be [registered as a member](https://us-rse.org/join) by Friday, November 20th to be eligible to vote in this election.
+You must be [registered as a member](https://us-rse.org/join) by Sunday, November 20th to be eligible to vote in this election.

 Candidates are listed in random order.